• Skip to primary navigation

 Food has a very special place during the festival season in India.
 There are some specific dishes that are made for specific occasions.

 One such are these undrallu aka kudumulu.
-They are made in both savory and sweet forms.
+These steamed rice balls are synonymous with Vinayaka Chavithi in many Telugu households.
+They can be made either savory or sweet forms.

 Ingredients